siavashk/pycpd/JOSS_Submission/paper.md

 ![Visualization of the 3D rigid registration from the examples included in the library.
 Each panel represents a different iteration in the registration process.](rigid_bunny_3d_registration.tiff)

-Examples of the PyCPD algorithm are included (Figure 1).
+Examples of the PyCPD algorithm are included (**Figure 1**).
 Examples are available for 2D and 3D versions of all registration methods (rigid, affine, deformable).
-Examples of how to use the low-rank approximation as well as how to use a sub-set of the points for registraton are also included in the examples.
+Examples of how to use the low-rank approximation as well as how to use a sub-set of the points for registration are also included in the examples.

 # Acknowledgements